pgRouting/pgrouting/doc/trsp/pgr_trsp.rst

    | OR EMPTY SET

 .. index::
-    single: trsp ; One to One -- Proposed on v3.4
+    single: trsp ; One to One

 One to One
 ...............................................................................